 In addition to the volunteer governors profiled below, the (Acting) Headteacher, David McKeown-Webster is an ex officio governor.
 The (Acting) Deputy Heads, Dave Simmonds and Jenny Newbery, may also attend the main governor committees by invitation.

 Michael Swiggs - Governor from September 2017 - Chair of Governors

 After taking a degree in History, at University College London, my career over the following 30 + years was with London Transport/Transport for London.
 My responsibilities included HR, Facilities and Premises management, Industrial Relations, company secretariat and – later - pension fund trustee.
 After leaving, I undertook some HR consultancy, and in recent years have undertaken, hands on, a number of property renovation projects in mid Sussex.

 My association with Harlands stretches over many years; my children and now my grandchildren are Harlands educated.

 Sandie Sansom - Governor from 1996 - Vice-Chair of Governors, Chair of Resources

 I trained as a teacher in the mid-70s but never taught in mainstream education.
 I have taught English as a foreign language in Mexico City and in London.
 I worked in the financial markets in the City of London for 16 years; in foreign exchange, sterling deposits, financial futures and as a Investment Manager.

 I left the City to spend more time with my family.
 My son went to Harlands and then on to Warden Park.
-I have a step-son and daughter, both grown up and currently have grandchildren (via my step daughter) who have been educated at Harlands.
+I have a step-son and daughter, both grown up and my grandchildren (via my step daughter) have also been educated at Harlands.

 I became a governor in 1996 and was Chair of Governors for 12 years.
 I also served on the Warden Park Secondary governing body for 8 years and was Vice-Chair for the last 3 years there.